 The South-African gold Krugerrand is produced annually by the Rand Renfinery and is probably one of the most famous gold investment coins in the world.
 The Krugerrand has a purity of 91,67% (22 carats), has a gross weight of 33,93 grams and has a net weight of 31,10 grams of gold.
 Furthermore, the Krugerrand was the first coin in the world with a net gold weight of 1 troy ounce (31,10 grams).
-This smaller version weighs exactly half of the original Krugerrand - 16,97 grams - and has a net gold weight of 1/2 troy ounce (15,55 grams).
+This smaller version weighs exactly a tenth of the original Krugerrand - 3,39 grams - and has a net gold weight of 1/2 troy ounce (15,55 grams).

 The Krugerrand is produced by the South-African Mint (Rand Refinery) and was introduced on July 3, 1967 to stimulate the South-African gold market.
 Even though the coin is legal tender it was never used as such.